She takes my breath away

 She doesn’t know it, but she makes it hard to breathe.

 She took my breath away the first time my eyes landed on her.
-It was like being sucker punched in the stomach; the air left my lungs in a rush of air and I struggled to breathe.
-Just because she was perfect.
+It was like being sucker punched in the stomach; the air left my lungs in a rush of air and for a second I couldn’t breathe.
+Because she was perfect.
 All of her was perfect, her blue eyes, so curious, searching mine for answers to questions she hadn’t asked yet.
 Her nose, so small in the middle of her face, pressed against my skin, getting familiar with my scent.
-Ten fingers, ten toes, tiny, so incredibly perfect I weeped for hours every time I counted them.
+Ten fingers, ten toes, tiny, but so incredibly perfect I weeped for hours every time I counted them.

-I had no idea what they talked about before that moment, so captivating and joyous.
+I had no idea what they talked about before that moment.
+It was so incredibly captivating and joyous.
 I didn’t know what to do with myself.
 They said it was like falling in love, just a thousand times more heartfelt.
 They said nothing in the world could ever be able to compare to that moment.
-They said I would never be able to love another being more .
+They said I would never be able to love another being more than her .
 And when I held her for the first time, I understood what they meant.
 When I held my little baby girl for the first time, I knew I was completely and utterly wrecked.

 At first I thought it was a faze, that I would eventually be able to take a full breath, that the amazement would become normal, and that my love would settle, that I would eventually be content.
 But I still lose my breath whenever I see her, either from fear or amazement.
 Like when she rose for for the first time, her tiny hands clenching the edge of the table as she pushed herself to stand.
 I didn’t think it was possible to feel fear and pride at the same time, but I did that day.
 Pride for her achievement and fear that she might fall and hurt herself.
 Or like when she took her first step without holding my hand.
 Or when she rides her bike.